patrickpissurno/fastify-esso/README.md

 ### #2 - Token generation
 It turns out you were invited, so the guard proceeds to give you a party wristband (*eg.* token).
 But this is a tech party, so it has a built-in NFC chip that can store some info.
 Cool!

-This is implemented by this plugin and is fricking awesome!
+This is implemented by this plugin!
 Let's take a look at the updated code:
 ```js
 fastify.post('/auth', async (req, reply) => {